How to Get a UX Internship: Hiring Tips for Employers 2025

 Universities or schools providing certifications

-Some online schools or bootcamps do teach the fundamentals of UI/UX design well these days and I've personally found someone I trained up to be a product designer from an internship before.
+Some online schools or bootcamps do teach the basics of UI/UX design well these days and I’ve personally found someone I trained up to be a product designer from an internship before.

-Keep in mind that not everyone from these groups would be looking for jobs or may not be from Singapore.
-The beauty of these platforms is they consist people who range from product managers, front-end developers, designers - practically anyone with an interest in UX design
+Remember not everyone in these groups would be job hunting or not from Singapore.
+The beauty of these platforms is they have people who are product managers, front-end developers, designers - basically anyone with an interest in UX design

-They will be more than willing to share your internship with their connections and potentially link you up with your next intern who would be interested in the opportunity.
+They will be more than happy to share your internship with their connections and potentially connect you with your next intern who would be interested in the opportunity.

 Step 3: Interviewing